zoeskan/MCB185/course/unit9-programs.md

 python3 90dust.py foo 20 1.4
 ```

+If you can't find the file called `foo` it's because this is simply a
+placeholder for some file that you might use for testing.
+Maybe it's a
+truncated version of the E.coli genome.

 ### Named Arguments ###

 The arguments for `file`, `size`, and `entropy` were all positional.
 That is,